Parrot-Developers/groundsdk-manifest/EULA.md

-**Entire agreement.** This EULA, together with any amendments and any additional agreements You may enter into with PARROT in connection with the use of SDK, shall constitute the entire agreement between the parties concerning the subject matter hereof.
+**Entire agreement.** This EULA, together with any amendments and any additional agreements You may enter into with PARROT in connection with the use of SDK, shall constitute the entire agreement between the Parties concerning the subject matter hereof.

 **Amendment.** No amendment or modification of this EULA is binding unless it